 The Company relies on information technology (IT) systems, including Internet sites, data hosting facilities and other hardware and platforms, some of which are hosted by third parties.
 These IT systems, like those of most companies, may be vulnerable to a variety of interruptions and risks, including, but not limited to, natural disasters, telecommunications failures, hackers, and other security issues.
 Moreover, the Company's computer systems, like those of most companies, may become subject to computer viruses or other malicious codes, and to cyber or phishing-attacks.
 Although administrative and technical controls have been implemented which attempt to minimize the risk of cyber incidents, computer intrusion efforts are becoming increasingly sophisticated, and any enhanced controls installed might be breached.
 If the IT systems cease to function properly, the Company could suffer interruptions in its operations.
-The Company collects and retains large volumes of internal and customer data, including social security numbers, credit card numbers and other personally identifiable information about its employees.
+The Company collects and retains large volumes of internal and customer data, including social security numbers, credit card numbers and other personally identifiable information of its customers in various internal information systems and information systems of its service providers.
+The Company also maintains personally identifiable information about its employees.
 The integrity and protection of that customer, employee and company data is critical to the Company and faulty decisions could be made if that data is inaccurate or incomplete.
 The regulatory environment as well as the requirements imposed on the Company by the payment card industry surrounding information, security and privacy is also increasingly demanding, in both the United States and other jurisdictions in which the Company operates.
-The Company's systems may be unable to satisfy changing regulatory and payment card industry requirements or time in order to do so.
+The Company's systems may be unable to satisfy changing regulatory and payment card industry requirements and employee and customer expectations, or may require significant additional investments or time in order to do so.